“How is Jesus our Sabbath?” I’ve received this question a number of times. Now I can point people to this post!

 Until Jesus, people struggled under the Law.
 Just as they continued working after a one-day rest, so too did their sacrifices continue.
 Contrast these verses:

 - Hebrews 10:1 The law can never, by the same sacrifices repeated endlessly year after year, make perfect those who draw near to worship.

 - “[Jesus] offered one sacrifice for sins forever, then sat down at the right of God” (Heb 10:12).

 Jesus did the work for us, then He rested.
 Now He offers this rest to us:

 “Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light” (Matt 11:28-30).

 God wants us to enter this rest for ourselves.
 That’s why Hebrews 4:9 says, “There remains therefore a Sabbath rest for the people of God.”

-How do you enter this Sabbath rest?
+How do you enter this rest in Christ?

 Hebrews 4:3 We who have believed do enter that rest.